rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

     - software-engineering
 summary: "What is dependency in programming?
 Is this concept important in modern development?
           Has the concept of dependency a different meaning when we speak about procedural programming, object oriented programming or functional programming?
-In this post I will try so sum up all the knowledge I gain during my life as a software developer."
+In this post I will try to sum up all the knowledge I gain during my life as a software developer."
 social-share: true
 social-title: "Dependency."